Main site navigation

 Details

-It is believed that Leong Chuey Tock moved to Hong Kong with all his family, except his eldest son, George Leong Cheong Poy and eldest daughter Joyce May.
-Joyce May was married to George Lew Ton.
+It is believed that Leong Cheong Tock moved to Hong Kong with his first wife and most of their family, except eldest son, George Leong Cheong Poy and eldest daughter Joyce May who married George Lew Ton.
 The family story is that Leong Chuey Tock set up George Lew Ton in a Little Bourke Street business before his departure.
 Records suggest the families left in 1920.

-Sources used to compile this entry: ; Couchman, Sophie, ''Oh, I would like to see Maggie Moore again': Selected women of Melbourne's Chinatown', After the Rush: Regulation, Partcipation, and Chinese Communities in Australia 1860-1840 (Otherland Literary Journal), vol. 9, 2004, pp. 171-190; Victorian Births, Deaths and Marriages; Personal communication with Shirley Millard 27 November 2004; Bendigo Golden Dragon Museum collection; Chinese Museum collection.
+Sources used to compile this entry: Ah Yee family collection, 1900-1983, 1900 - 1983, LTA 801; State Library of Victoria - Picture Collection; Couchman, Sophie, ''Oh, I would like to see Maggie Moore again': Selected women of Melbourne's Chinatown', After the Rush: Regulation, Partcipation, and Chinese Communities in Australia 1860-1840 (Otherland Literary Journal), vol. 9, 2004, pp. 171-190; Victorian Births, Deaths and Marriages; Bendigo Golden Dragon Museum collection; Chinese Museum collection.
+Thanks to Leonie Low and Shirley Millard for their invaluable assistance preparing this entry.

 Prepared by: Sophie Couchman, La Trobe University